What is B2B Content Marketing?

 9. B2B content should be based on analytics.

-10. B2B content must tie into your business’s overall marketing strategy.
+10. B2B content must tie into your business’s overall marketing strategy and goals.

-Now it’s your turn!
-What do you think about the differences between B2C and B2B content?
+What do you think about the differences between B2C and B2B content marketing?
 Do you think B2B content should be formal and impressive, or do you think that adding lighter touches here and there makes it more effective?
-What steps are you taking to make your B2B marketing content crazy successful?
+What steps are you taking to make your B2B content marketing strategy crazy successful?